-Overgrazing leads to an increase in sagebrush, a decline in antelope bitterbrush, and a decline in understory plants like Idaho fescue and bluebunch wheatgrass.
+Overgrazing leads to an increase in sagebrush and a decline in understory plants like Idaho fescue and bluebunch wheatgrass.
 Squirreltail or Sandberg bluegrass will increase temporarily with further degradation.
 Invasion of annual weedy forbs and cheatgrass could occur with further grazing degradation, leading to a decline in squirreltail and bluegrasses and an increase in bare ground.
 A combination of overgrazing and prolonged drought leads to soil erosion, increased bare ground and a loss in plant production.